aws-quickstart/cdk-eks-blueprints/docs/addons/keda.md

 - `version`: Version fo the Helm Chart to be used to install Kubevious
 - `kedaOperatorName`: Name of the KEDA operator
+- `enableIRSA`: Specifies whether a service account should be created by by CDK with IRSA.
+If provided false, Service Account will be created by Keda without IRSA
-- `createServiceAccount`: Specifies whether a service account should be created.
+- `createServiceAccount`: Specifies whether a service account should be created by Keda.
 - `kedaServiceAccountName`: The name of the service account to use.
 If not set and create is true, a name is generated.
 - `podSecurityContextFsGroup`: PodSecurityContext holds pod-level security attributes and common container settings. fsGroup is a special supplemental group that applies to all containers in a pod.
 This is an optional attribute, exposed directly inorder to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
 - `securityContextRunAsUser`: SecurityContext holds security configuration that will be applied to a container. runAsUser is the UID to run the entrypoint of the container process.
 This is an optional attribute, exposed directly inorder to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326